Foundation Inference Models for Ordinary Differential Equations: Abstract

 \section{Abstract}

 Ordinary differential equations (ODEs) are central to scientific modelling, but inferring their vector fields from noisy trajectories remains challenging.
 Current approaches such as symbolic regression, Gaussian process (GP) regression, and Neural ODEs often require complex training pipelines and substantial machine learning expertise, or they depend strongly on system-specific prior knowledge.
 We propose \texttt{FIM-ODE}, a pretrained Foundation Inference Model that \textit{amortises} low-dimensional ODE inference by predicting the vector field directly from noisy trajectory data \textit{in a single forward pass}.
 We pretrain \texttt{FIM-ODE} on a prior distribution over ODEs with low-degree polynomial vector fields and represent the target field with neural operators. \texttt{FIM-ODE} achieves strong zero-shot performance, matching and often improving upon \texttt{ODEFormer}, a recent pretrained symbolic baseline, across a range of regimes despite using a \textit{simpler} pretraining prior distribution.
 Pretraining also provides a strong initialisation for \textit{finetuning}, enabling fast and stable adaptation that outperforms modern neural and GP baselines \textit{without requiring machine learning expertise}.
+Our pretrained model, code repository, and tutorials are available online\footnote{\url{https://fim4science.github.io/OpenFIM/intro.html}}.